 Dogs with this trait are known as chondrodysplastic.

-This method is generally not desirable, as it brings with it a lot of potential joint and back issues.
+This method is generally not desirable.
+It brings with it a lot of potential joint and back issues.

-You will be adding a lot of stress to the joints of the dog, which can lead to early onset of arthritis and other painful conditions.
+You will be adding a lot of stress to the joints of the dog.
+This can lead to early onset of arthritis and other painful conditions.

 Dogs with this trait need special care to prevent wear and tear to their overworked joints and to prevent injury.

 The final method of miniaturization is to selectively breed the smallest members of the dog breed with each other.